SameerShafayet/Bangla_Image_Caption_Generator/README.md

 ----------------------------------
 1. The Bancap folder contains all the model(ipynb) files ran on the bancap dataset
 2. The BanglaLekha folder contains all the model(ipynb) files ran on the bancap dataset

+For convvenience and to show easily the demo of our machine learning model, we used GRADIO